Paul2021-R/42project_inception/study/init_debian/README.md

-# Ubuntu init setting memo
+# debian init setting memo
 1. Virtual Box setting : U can use anything, any spec without Graphic setting.
 2. Graphic setting : VMSVGA <- If change setting, there is a buggy.
 You can not login to UBUNTU login step.
 3. sudo apt-get update